BYU-Hydroinformatics/Water-Data-Explorer/docs/WDE.rst

 |br|

-Station/Platform time series data can be plotted as “Scatter” or “Whisker and Box” plots, and be downloaded in CSV, OGC NetCDF (CF conventions), OGC WaterML 2.0 and CUAHSI WaterML 1.0 formats for any available time period of interest in the Time Series Plots section.
+Station/Platform time series data can be plotted as “Scatter” or “Whisker and Box” plots, and be downloaded in CSV, `OGC NetCDF <https://www.ogc.org/standards/netcdf>`_ , `OGC WaterML 2.0 <https://www.ogc.org/standards/waterml>`_ , and `CUAHSI WaterML 1.0 <https://his.cuahsi.org/wofws.html>`_ formats for any available time period of interest in the Time Series Plots section.

 .. figure:: images/1.4.png